cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 * Add the `aws` command to your PATH.

-* Run `aws configure` and enter your AWS Access Key ID, your AWS Secret Access Key, and your preferred region name.
+* Run `aws configure` and enter your AWS Access Key ID, your AWS Secret Access Key, your preferred region name and json output format.
 (The keys can be obtained from the AWS web page by going to your profile menu, selecting "My Security Credentials" and then "Access Keys".
 You may need to create a new access key.)

 * Test that the command-line tool is working by entering: `aws ec2 describe-hosts ` Which should display: `{ "Hosts": [] }`